icons8/lunacy-docs/docs/clouddocs.md

 Also, on the history panel, you can:

 * Sort out versions by clicking the **All**, **Auto**, and **Manual** buttons at the top of the panel.
-* Rename, open, copy links or delete versions using the respective commands in the context menu (see the figure below).
+* Rename, open, copy links to, or delete versions using the respective commands in the context menu (see the figure below).
 To see the context menu, right-click over the required version.

 ![Viewing version history](/public/viewhistory.png)